-- •Certificate of a bachelor's degree or its equivalent, - •A completed application form, - •Past academic performance Original transcripts from previous Universities attended as well as any additional information or grade point average, class rank, awards, publications, professional designations, etc. A minimum overall average of 80% or its equivalent is required.
-A student whose overall average is below 80% but at least 75% may be considered (See conditions for Conditional Acceptance), - •A statement of previous work experience (if acquired), presented in a current curriculum vitae that details managerial and/or professional experience, - •Two letters of recommendation (forms enclosed within the application form), - •Applicants are required to have a personal interview with a representative of the chosen program prior to submitting necessary documents for the application, - •In case an applicant's undergraduate studies were not in English, applicants must check with the Office of Admissions and Registration about English Placement Tests.
-Generally, a TOEFL score of 240 (computerized) or 600 (paper) is required.
+•Certificate of a bachelor's degree or its equivalent,

+•A completed application form,

+•Past academic performance - Original transcripts from previous Universities attended as well as any additional information or grade point average, class rank, awards, publications, professional designations, etc. A minimum overall average of 80% or its equivalent is required.
+A student whose overall average is below 80% but at least 75% may be considered (See conditions for Conditional Acceptance),

+•A statement of previous work experience (if acquired), presented in a current curriculum vitae that details managerial and/or professional experience,

+•Two letters of recommendation (forms enclosed within the application form),

+•Applicants are required to have a personal interview with a representative of the chosen program prior to submitting necessary documents for the application,

+• English Placement Tests: Generally, a TOEFL score of 240 (computerized) or 600 (paper) is required.

 All applications, supporting documents, and inquiries should be sent or submitted to the Office of Admissions and Registration.
-Once a file is complete, the Office of Admissions and Registration forwards applicants' application to the Graduate Admission Committee of the Faculty.
+Once a file is complete, the Office of Admissions and Registration forwards applicants' application to the Admission Committee of the Faculty.
 The Admission Committee evaluates applications promptly and forwards its recommendation to the Office of Admissions and Registration.
 Note: The Graduate Admission Committee will not consider applications unless all the required documents are submitted.